MicrosoftDocs/ai-builder/ai-builder-docs/get-started-with-object-detection.md

 # Get started with object detection

-1. Sign in to [Power Apps](https://make.powerapps.com), and then in the navigation pane, select the down arrow to expand **AI Builder**.
+1. Sign in to [Power Apps](https://make.powerapps.com), and then in the left pane, select the down arrow to expand **AI Builder**.
 Select the **Object Detection** AI model type.

-2. Enter a name for your model and then select **Create**.
+2. Enter a name for your model, and then select **Create**.

-## Select model domain
+## Select the model domain

 The first thing you'll do when you create an AI Builder object detection model is to define its domain.
 The domain optimizes the model for specific use cases.
-There are 3 domains:
+There are three domains:

  - Common objects: The default value.
 Use this if your use cases doesn't fit the specific applications below.
  - Objects on retail shelves: Detects products densely packed on shelves.
  - Brand logo: Optimized for logo detection.

 ## Provide object names

 Next, provide the names of the items you want to detect.
 You can provide up to 500 object names per model.

 There are two ways to provide object names: